Some quadratic inequalities on product varieties: Positivity of the coefficients

 If $b_r(E)a_{r-1}(E)-a_r(E)b_{r-1}(E)= 0$, this means that $a_{r-1}(E)+ib_{r-1}(E)$ is on the line from $0$ to $ (a_r(E)+ib_r(E))$.
 By the same argument, we show that $a_{r-2}(E)+ib_{r-2}(E)$ is not on the left side of the line passing from $0$ to $a_r(E)+ib_r(E)$.
 Hence, the following inequality holds.

 Inductively using the same argument, we proved (2). \end{proof}

 \begin{remark} In the case when $X$ is point, these inequalities are vacuous.
-Indeed, all complex numbers $a_j(E)+ib_j(E)$ are on the same line in the complex plane, for any $0\leq j\leq r$. \end{remark} Combining last Lemma with Lemma \ref{semistable reduction}, we get the following theorem.
+Indeed, all complex numbers $a_j(E)+ib_j(E)$ are on the same line in the complex plane, for any $0\leq j\leq r$.
+This first inequality in (1) also follows from the positivity lemma in \cite{bayer2014projectivity}. \end{remark} Combining last Lemma with Lemma \ref{semistable reduction}, we get the following theorem.

 \begin{lemma} If $E\in\mathcal{A}_S$ is semi-stable with respect to $\mu_1$, then the following inequalities are satisfied.

 (1) $b_r(E)a_{r-1}(E)-b_{r-1}(E)a_r(E)\geq 0$.

 (2) In general, if Then, $b_r(E)a_{i-1}(E)-b_{i-1}(E)a_r(E)\geq 0$ for any $1\leq i\leq r-1 $. \end{lemma}